Creating an Android test using the TestProject Recorder

 The App dropdown will then be populated with all the apps on the device you have chosen and you can select the application you want to use from the list.
 There is a search field that can be used to help you quickly find the application you are looking for.

-Once you have picked the application you want to use and given it a name you can click on Finish to select that application for the test you are creating.
+Once you have picked the application you want to use and given it a name you can click on Done to select that application for the test you are creating.

 Now that you have created your test and specified the application to use for testing, you are ready to start creating the steps that you want your test to execute.
 You can create the steps manually if you want, or you can use the powerful recorder that TestProject offers.

 When getting started, the best course of action is to use this test recorder.
 This will help walk you through the test steps and will also connect to your device and include a mirrored view of it with the application under test loaded up and ready for you to start testing.
 Simply choose the Record option and then click on Start recording to immediately get started.